danish-foundation-models/datasheets/data/plandata/plandata.md

 # Additional Information

 ## License Information
-The license for this is we have a written agreement with "Plan- og Landdistriktsstyrelsen" that we can use the data for training.
+The license for this is a written agreement with "Plan- og Landdistriktsstyrelsen" that we can use the data for training.

+> Plan- og Landdistriktsstyrelsen driver Plandata.dk mens det er kommunerne som planlægningsmyndighed, der udarbejder planerne.
+>
+> Planerne er offentligt tilgængelige, så dem henter I bare.

 ### Citation Information